dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 ---

-A real app would typically put the connection string in a configuration file or environment variable.
+A production app would typically put the connection string in a configuration file or environment variable.
 For the sake of simplicity, this tutorial defines it in code.
 See [Connection Strings](../../miscellaneous/connection-strings.md) for more information.

 ## Create the database

-Once you have a model, you can use [migrations](https://docs.microsoft.com/aspnet/core/data/ef-mvc/migrations#introduction-to-migrations) to create a database.
+The following steps use [migrations](https://docs.microsoft.com/aspnet/core/data/ef-mvc/migrations#introduction-to-migrations) to create a database.

 # [Visual Studio](#tab/visual-studio)

 * **Tools > NuGet Package Manager > Package Manager Console**
-* Run `Add-Migration InitialCreate` to scaffold a migration to create the initial set of tables for your model.
+* Run `Add-Migration InitialCreate` to scaffold a migration to create the initial set of tables for the model.
 If you receive an error stating `The term 'add-migration' is not recognized as the name of a cmdlet`, close and reopen Visual Studio.
 * Run `Update-Database` to apply the new migration to the database.
 This command creates the database before applying migrations.

 # [.NET Core CLI](#tab/netcore-cli)

-* Run `dotnet ef migrations add InitialCreate` to scaffold a migration to create the initial set of tables for your model.
+* Run `dotnet ef migrations add InitialCreate` to scaffold a migration to create the initial set of tables for the model.
 * Run `dotnet ef database update` to apply the new migration to the database.
 This command creates the database before applying migrations.

 ---